IvyMycelia/Myco/docs/PERFORMANCE_GUIDE.md

 ## Overview

-Myco's revolutionary optimization system provides significant performance improvements through intelligent multi-tier execution.
+Myco's optimization system provides performance improvements through multi-tier execution.
 This guide explains how to get the best performance from your Myco programs.

 ## Quick Start